UNM-CARC/QuickBytes/parallelization_with Jupyterhub_using_mpi.md

     [8, 8, 8, 8, 8, 8, 8, 8]

 ## Run the external python code in ´psum.py´ on all the engines.
+Recall that psum.py just loads the MPI libraries and defines the distributed sum function, psum.
+We are not actually calling the psum function yet.

 ```python
 status_psum_run=view.run('psum.py')